 - will present in a safe manner while engaged

-- have an adult who is legally able to and willing to consent to the young person’s engagement in TAFVS
+- have an adult who is legally able to and willing to consent to the young person’s engagement in the Safe Relationships program

 - have at least one adult family member or carer who is willing to engage in the program alongside the young person

-- are parents or are expectant parents (will be given priority access)
+- parents and expectant parents will be prioritised

 - are supported by case management